- Cultural Tour

-This is the Classic tour itinerary Lhasa to Namtso Lake Tour.
-Meanwhile, if you are not used to the high altitude, then this is one of the best itineraries that cover the all the main tourist sites in Lhasa like Potala Palace, Jokhang Temple, Barkor street, Drepung and sera monastery.
+Lhasa to Namtso Lake Tour is a classic tour itinerary for Tibet visit.
+Meanwhile, if you are not used to the high altitude, then this is one of the best itineraries for you.
+It covers all the main tourist sites in Lhasa like Potala Palace, Jokhang Temple, Barkhor Street, Drepung, and Sera monastery.
+The Namtso lake tour adds a special touch in the Nepal Tibet Tour itinerary.

 Day 1: Arrive in Lhasa